tibs/why-I-quite-like-Ruby/ruby-slide-notes.rst

 ``begin`` and ``end`` (or ``${`` and ``}``, or, most horrible of all ``{}`` and ``}``), but naturally just indented the code and left it at that.

-So when I say Python, that aspect of it just seemed natural.
+So when I saw Python, that aspect of it just seemed natural.

 Also the decision, in general, to be relatively unadventurous in syntax made it easy to read and easy to learn (remember Python was also a somewhat smaller